notdanatall/notdanatall/README.md

-### dzien dobry
+### HI
-- I ♥ ESP
-- Csharp, Blazor, Java, JS
+- Csharp, Blazor, Java, JS, Starting with React
-- I HEART CHATGPT
-- *Somewhat* normal
+- ChatGPT is a good servant, but a bad master

-MEOW
+MEOW :3